-The Company’s policy for recording interest and penalties associated with tax audits is to record such items as a component of general and administrative expense.
-There were no amounts accrued for penalties and interest for the three and nine months ended September 30, 2021 and 2020.
+The Company’s policy for recording interest and penalties associated with tax audits is to record such items as a component of general and administrative expenses.
+There were no amounts accrued for penalties and interest for the three and nine months ended September 30, 2023 and 2022.
 The Company does not expect its uncertain tax position to change during the next twelve months.
 Management is currently unaware of any issues under review that could result in significant payments, accruals or material deviations from its position.

 Schedule of Anti-dilutive Securities Excluded from Computation of Earnings Per Share

-The Company accounts for stock-based compensation under the provisions of FASB ASC 718, “Compensation - Stock Compensation”, which requires the measurement and recognition of compensation expense for all stock-based awards made to employees and directors based on estimated fair values on the grant date.
+The Company accounts for stock-based compensation under the provisions of Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 718, “Compensation - Stock Compensation”, which requires the measurement and recognition of compensation expense for all stock-based awards made to employees and directors based on estimated fair values on the grant date.
 The Company estimates the fair value of stock-based awards on the date of grant using the Black-Scholes model.
 The value of the portion of the award that is ultimately expected to vest is recognized as expense over the requisite service periods using the straight-line method.
+In June 2018, the FASB issued ASU No. 2018-07, Compensation – Stock Compensation (Topic 718), Improvements to Nonemployee Share-Based Payment Accounting (the “2018 Update”).
+The amendments in the 2018 Update expand the scope of Topic 718 to include share-based payment transactions for acquiring goods and services from non-employees.
+Prior to the 2018 Update, Topic 718 applied only to share-based transactions to employees.
 Consistent with the accounting requirement for employee share-based payment awards, nonemployee share-based payment awards within the scope of Topic 718 are measured at grant-date fair value of the equity instruments that an entity is obligated to issue when the good has been delivered or the service has been rendered and any other conditions necessary to earn the right to benefit from the instruments have been satisfied.

 The Company has elected to account for forfeiture of stock-based awards as they occur.